The Reality of Vegetable Gardening: Unveiling the Secrets

 This type of unreal perfection extends to the garden too!
 Just between you and me, I’ve been to many gardens that are highlighted on social media and they never look quite as good in person.

-Believe it or not, vegetables can be portrayed the same way in magazines and online.
+Believe it or not, vegetables also fall into this unrealistic realm when shown in magazines and online.
 Articles filled with photographs of perfectly-sized vegetables without a speck of dirt on them can be intimidating to the average vegetable gardener.

 Well, I’m here to tell you the truth and reveal two dirty secrets of vegetable gardening with some assistance from my little helper.

 This is my granddaughter Lily who loved to help me in the garden when she was little.
 She was always a willing helper when it came time to harvest vegetables from my garden.

 Toward the end of spring, it was time to harvest the last head of broccoli, pick the carrots, pull the garlic, cut parsley, and harvest the first of our blackberries.

 The Real Harvest

 This is what our harvest looked like.
 Not particularly photo-worthy for a magazine or social media, is it?
 But, this is the reality of what it looks like.

 The Dirty Secret: Vegetables Grow in Dirt

 If you haven’t guessed the secret about vegetable gardening – it’s that it is DIRTY!